iam-idi/KwadoCrypt/README.md

 IV_KEY=yourIVsecretKey
 ```

-You can generate random strings to use as your secret key, this should not be exposed.
+You can generate random strings to use as your secret key and IV, these should not be exposed.

 ## 2. hash password
 ---